 All activities are fully-supervised and programs are available for a full day, half day/morning, half day/afternoon plus evening sessions on Friday and Saturday nights.
 The evening sessions include dinner and activities such as movie night and stargazing.

 We invite parents and kids to visit Camp Coyote and check out all the fun ways we can play together!

 White Sangria is a refreshing and pretty cocktail for summer.
 Make it in a pitcher or punch bowl to serve a crowd and garnish with lots of seasonal fresh fruit for color.
 A crisp, zesty white wine like Albarino works best, but if you prefer a traditional sangria, choose a fruity red wine like Grenache.
-(Recipes from Enchantment’s Alexander Solen, the man who creates our highly anticipated Drinks of the Week, posted on Facebook).
+Like us on Facebook to learn about our Drink of the Week and special discount for fans.
 Cheers!

 4 parts Albariño